 Salaried academics who reside in the Canberra region are eligible only for Honorary Fellowships.

-The Library may offer additional Honorary Fellowships to meritorious applicants, over and above the eight endowed Fellowships.
+The Library may offer additional Honorary Fellowships to meritorious applicants, over and above the endowed Fellowships.
 Applicants may apply either for funded or Honorary Fellowships, or for both which indicates a willingness or capacity to accept an Honorary Fellowship if offered.
 Honorary Fellowships typically suit salaried academics in receipt of financial support from their universities for study leave or academics in receipt of other sources of funding for the same project but requiring intensive access to collections.
 The merit principle applies equally in the selection of Honorary Fellows.

 Fellows are selected by an independent Fellowships Advisory Committee which is an appointed sub-committee of the National Library’s Council.
 Members of the panel include representatives from the learned Academies, relevant peak bodies, and the Director-General of the National Library.